jfpoilpret/fast-arduino-lib/README.md

 Latest News
 ===========

-FastArduino v1.2 has just been released on 6th June 2019.
+FastArduino v1.2 has been released on 6th June 2019.
 The implemented enhancements are listed [here](https://github.com/jfpoilpret/fast-arduino-lib/milestone/4?closed=1).
 Please note that this version breaks compatibility on some API, as described in further detail in the [release notes](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.2).